thifranc/shinken-webui-wiki-up/Home.md

 # Shinken Web User Interface

+## Important information

+As you may have noticed, the activity on the Shinken framework is very low since several months :/ Because of these, I do not want to invest more effort for releasing new Web UI versions.
+I had to take this decision because, for my own needs, I decided to migrate to another monitoring framework.

+ As of today, I realize that I do not have enough time to maintain the Shinken WebUI with an aceceptable quality.
+Hence, I prefer to abandon the maintenance of this project.
+I am sincerely sorry for the inconvenience this may cause to you.

 *Please note that the screen captures used to illustrate some pages are not up to date with the most recent version!*

 Shinken provides a self sufficient Web User Interface, which includes its own web server (No need to setup any other Web server).
 The WebUI is built with the most recent Javascript Bootstrap 3 library as to deliver a user interface compatible with a wide range of Web browsers.